Designated Responsible Officer: Fatima Qureshi

 Personal and/or sensitive information about children will be treated with the same level of scrutiny and care as adults.
 AWA’s privacy note will be communicated to the child in a manner which they are able to understand.
-In addition, wherever possible, consent from a parent/carer/guardian will be sought for information to be obtained, stored and shared for the purposes of providing a quality service to children up to the age of 16.
+In addition, wherever possible, consent from a parent/carer/guardian will be sought for information to be obtained, stored, and shared for the purposes of providing a quality service to children up to the age of 16.

-For young persons aged 17-18 years, an AWA officer will make an assessment about their ability to understand the request and to give informed consent.
+For young persons aged 17-18 years, and AWA officer will make an assessment about their ability to understand the request and to give informed consent.
 Should the AWA officer have any doubts, parental/carer/guardian consent will be sought.

 On occasion, a child may seek AWA services and may not wish for their parents to know.
-On such occasions, consent will be sought by-proxy from a responsible adult such as a school teacher or social worker.
-If a child is seeking support due to an emergency situation, their data will be received, stored and processed in accordance to protect their vital interests.
+On such occasions, consent will be sought by proxy from a responsible adult such as a school teacher or social worker.
+If a child is seeking support due to an emergency situation, their data will be received, stored, and processed in accordance to protect their vital interests.